tomren1/dither-with-css/README.md

 Experiment using SVG filter for creating a dithering effect in CSS.

 ## Issues
-* **Chrome blurs the textures making the dithering not work properly at different scales and resolutions :-(**
+* **image-rendering="optimizeSpeed" gives crisp nearest neigbour sampling of pixels, but doesn't work in Chrome.**
-* Transparent areas are processed wrongly.
+* Transparent areas.

 ## SVG Filter